-At Klancraig we also feed a small quantity of fruit and vegetables.
-Some ‘raw feeders’ prefer not to feed fruit and vegetables since they do not think them necessary to a dog's diet.
+We also occasionally feed a small quantity of fruit and vegetables.
+Some ‘raw feeders’ prefer not to feed these since they do not think them necessary to a dog's diet.
 Our dogs however love them and will line up to wait for a treat when we are preparing vegetables and fruit for our own meals.
 We view feeding our dogs fruit and vegetables as an opportunity to feed them additional vitamins and minerals.

 We do not routinely supplement our dogs since we believe that if they are fed a wide variety of food types over a period of time, supplements are not necessary.
 That is not to say that supplements may not be beneficial under certain circumstances – for example, elderly dogs with arthritis.

 Changing your dog to a raw diet: